kkhalis/kkhalis/README.md

 Always looking at evolving and emerging technologies, and looking at how to solve problems with the correct tools.

 I dabble mostly on python for data analytics.
 A bit of app/web development using various tech stacks.
 Familiar with MSSQL/MySQL for databases.
 Also always thinking of ways to build better architectures for small-scale to large enterprise applications.

 Still picking up other libraries and frameworks as I go along, so I'm always open to learning new stuff.

-- 🌱 I’m currently learning more on AWS stuff
+- 🌱 I’m currently learning more on building better stuff with the cloud

 You can find me on [LinkedIn](https://www.linkedin.com/in/khaliskassim/) here!
 <!--